Devilish-Trio/COFLAutoFlipperSkyblock/README.md

 # External COFL Auto Flipper
-Fully external C++ program which does not hook into Minecraft at all!
+Fully external C++ tool which does not hook into Minecraft at all!

 ## Table of Contents
 1. [Features](#features)